How to Write a Comedy Script?

 • Build a good story – When you have a good story, the jokes are not being forced into the story.
 Think about your movie as a drama first.
 Writing a good story is essential for comedy, and it should be the tool that leads the jokes.
 So like every story, pay attention to the 3 act structure of the story and the characters.
 If you are having problems with writing a good story.

 • Learn to observe – The best way to get good ideas for stories is to find funny elements in your life that you can develop into a story.
 It doesn’t have to be a funny thing that happened to you.
 It can be even death, but when something happens to you, ask yourself, “What if…?” and imagine a funny scene in the situation you are in.
 In the Comedy Master Class with Judd Apatow, he tells the story of when Dana Carvey did an impression of Garry Shandling – a pretty evil one.
-When Dana Carvey called Garry to apologize, Garry told him not to worry about it and suggested to do an episode about it in his show “The Larry Sanders Show” – and they did it.
+When Dana Carvey called Garry to apologize, Garry told him not to worry about it and suggested doing an episode about it in his show “The Larry Sanders Show” – and they did it.

 • Know how to write a punchlineMany writers have problems with the punchline or funny ending for a sketch or a scene.
 Many writers try to start from the punchline and develop a funny situation out of it.
 Others like to start with a specific setup and then try ten different punchlines.
 You should do what works best for you, but I recommend starting from what is essential.
 If it’s the setup, start with the setup, and if it’s the punchline, start with it.